052223-java-angular/Phou-p1-backend/README.md

 - **As a user**, I want to be able to login to my account, so that I can save, modify and / or retrieve the data I had saved to my account.
 - **As a user**, I want to know which assets are supported, so that I know which assets I can include in my P & L analysis.
 - **As a user**, I want to be able to query my trade history, so that I am able to extract / view my data by asset name, price range and date.
-- **As a user**, I want the most up to date information on my asset, so that I have the data to properly genearate and assess the P & L of my trades.
+- **As a user**, I want the most up-to-date information on my assets, so that I have the data to properly generate and assess the P & L of my trades.

 ## MVP (Minimum Viable Product)